dbt-labs/corp/[ARCHIVED]handbook/[ARCHIVED]values.md

-This is an old version of our values and is being maintain for historical purposes.
+This is an old version of our values and is maintained for historical purposes.
 Find the current version [here](https://github.com/dbt-labs/handbook/blob/main/docs/values.md).